top of page

 BIOGRAPHY:

-Paris-based fashion designer and artist Michelle Choo was born in New Zealand in 1992, grew up in Singapore, and lived in London, Copenhagen, and Berlin before settling in Paris.
+Paris-based fashion designer and artist Michelle Choo was born in New Zealand, grew up in Singapore, and has lived in London, Copenhagen, and Berlin.
 Her dad is Singaporean and her mom is from Brunei.
 She is the founder and Creative Director of her eponymous brand, Michelle Choo, and separate accessories label, The Hedonist Shop.

-She is also the Creative Director of the brand Himspire, and works separately on freelance fashion design projects for other brands.
-Besides being a fashion designer first and foremost, she has a great passion for art and creates abstract art pieces in her own unique style in her spare time.
+She works on projects as a freelance fashion designer and in fashion marketing..
+Besides being a fashion designer first and foremost, she also has a great passion for art and creates abstract art pieces in her own unique style in her spare time.

-Her interest in fashion began at a young age, when her aunt, previously also a fashion designer, used to make and adorn clothes for her every year for special occasions.
+Her interest in fashion began as a child, when her aunt, previously also a fashion designer, used to make and adorn clothes for her every year for special occasions.
 She grew up surrounded by creativity and entrepreneurship, and that has influenced and inspired her throughout her life.

 PROFESSIONAL EXPERIENCE:

-Other important experiences include dressing models for Paris Fashion Week at Rick Owens, Ann Demeulemeester, Uma Wang, Manish Arora, Masha Ma, and Y/project; Oxford Fashion Studios for London Fashion Week; as well as working at the “Tomorrow” Showroom in Paris during the fashion season.
+Michelle has over 9 years of experience in the fashion industry as a fashion designer, patterndrafter and stylist.
+She has also worked at runway shows at Paris Fashion Week for Rick Owens, Ann Demeulemeester, Uma Wang, Manish Arora, Masha Ma, and Y/project; Oxford Fashion Studios for London Fashion Week; as well as the “Tomorrow” Showroom in Paris during the fashion season.

 ABOUT THE BRAND